Nirwana Resort Bintan - Lunch at Dino Bistro

 One stand-out is the Dino Burger.
 I had this the two times we ate here.
-If you like a regular classic burger, made with real ground beef cooked to medium, cheddar cheese, shredded lettuce, tomato, mustard, mayonnaise, pickles, onion and fries – then this is your buddy.
-Seriously a great burger, and I loved eating it on both occasions, and would sure have it again.
+If you like a regular classic burger, made with real ground beef cooked to medium, cheddar cheese, shredded lettuce, tomato, mustard, mayonnaise, pickles, onion, and fries – then this is your buddy.
+Seriously a great burger, and I loved eating it on both occasions and would sure have it again.
 Well done Dino Bistro.

 Amy went for the fish and chips.
 A classic for the kids.
 Mary commented that it was really fresh fish, but the batter was very lacking – also for some reason every time we ordered this (bearing in mind it was kid’s food) it turned up last, always a disaster when you are trying to get the kids to eat their food.
-So maybe not as high up as the spaghetti on the must purchase list.
+So maybe not as high up as the spaghetti on the must-purchase list.

 This is Kimchi spicy cabbage soup with sliced beef.
 You know I am glad I did.
 I really did enjoy this.
 The deeper you got in the bowl the more intense the beef flavour got intermingled with the sour kimchi soup.

 Sorry Poolside, not a bit of me, again trying something different by ordering Hot Stone Chicken.
 Rice underneath, in a hot-stone bowl, covered in this supposed Chinese style chicken.
 Supposed to be with soy sauce and all that.
 Sad to say really tasteless, I didn’t eat all of this, in fact leaving about half of it.
 Not good.
 Would not be ordering this again.

-Mary kicked a goal though apparently with her choice of Stir Fried Chili Squid.
+Wifey kicked a goal though apparently with her choice of Stir Fried Chili Squid.
 She raved about this one.
 Not too spicy, but the spice flavoured the squid perfectly.
 The squid was supremely fresh and so tender to eat.
 She truly did go on about this one and how good it was, and the plate was cleaned completely – always suggest a good thing!!!
-Worth a go this one if you happen to be there.
+Worth a go for this one if you happen to be there.

-Almost hawker like, up where the sports centre and spa is, is this little place called Makan Makan.
-Sadly though the prices seemed to move from the high class restaurants to this place on the same resort.
-In fact a Bintang can was $8 SGD to give you some idea of how pricey.
+Almost hawker-like, up where the sports centre and spa is, is this little place called Makan Makan.
+Sadly though the prices seemed to move from the high-class restaurants to this place on the same resort.
+In fact, a Bintang can was $8 SGD to give you some idea of how pricey.
 But they did have a couple of absolute belters on the menu and let me share those with you now.

 I went for the oxtail stew this lunch.
 I tell you this bad boy has an unctuous, sticky gravy.
 It is peppery and meaty, quite intensely.
 The meat is super super soft from slow cooking, and sort of falls off the bone.
 And again the vegetables accompany this perfectly.
 It is a stew to DIE FOR.
 Whenever I come back to Indonesia this is going to be top of my list to hunt for to have.
-It is a MUST have lunch/dinner.
+It is a MUST-have lunch/dinner.
 OMG love it!!!

 Poor old Amy went through about 5 choices before she had to choose one on the menu – she chose Beef Hor Fun.
 I think she was delighted with the choice.
-This was hawker grade, smoky, fresh and just all round good.
+This was hawker grade, smoky, fresh, and just all round good.
 Shame now hawker pricing though, but that’s another story.
-She really tucked in to this.
+She really tucked into this.